 Click the Manage BIS Settings button on the Bathymetry toolbar.

 The Manage BIS Settings dialog box appears.
-The settings for your active BIS geodatabase are shown in the dialog box.
+The settings for your active BIS geodatabase are shown in this dialog box.

 Right-click the field you want to retire and click Retire.

-If your field was previously marked as searchable, in addition to no longer appearing in the Manage Collections and Add Bathymetry dialog boxes, it will now also no longer appear in the Explore Bathymetry or Compose Surface windows.
+Even if your field was previously marked as searchable, it will no longer appear in the Manage Collections and Add Bathymetry dialog boxes or the Explore Bathymetry and Compose Surface windows.

 - Close ArcMap.